Mutiu123/Object-recognition-using-CNN-with-Pytorch/README.md

 ## Applications:
 1. **Image Classification and Tagging**:
-   - Our trained model can be used to automatically classify images into one of the ten predefined categories.
+   - The trained model can be used to automatically classify images into one of the ten predefined categories.
 This has applications in content moderation, organizing photo libraries, and enhancing search engines.
    - For example, an e-commerce platform can use our model to tag product images, making it easier for users to find relevant items.

 2. **Visual Search Engines**: